supertokens/blog/content/cognito-pricing-the-complete-guide/index.md

 ## What is AWS Cognito?

 AWS Cognito is a service that provides authentication, authorization, and user management for web and mobile apps.
-It’s part of the AWS suite of products and can be used easily with their other offerings such as AWS Lambdas.
+It’s part of the AWS suite of products and can be used easily with their other offerings such as AWS Lambda.

 ## AWS Cognito Pricing